 TÁBLA is a small, breakfast-only restaurant in Budapest's trendy Jewish quarter.
 It's one of the two restaurants run by chef Gábor Fehér, a local young gun (the other, next door to TÁBLA, is ESCA, a fine dining studio restaurant).
 The minimalist space features white brick walls, sleek wooden tables, and a floor-to-ceiling window that swings open in the summertime.

-TÁBLA's breakfast, which is served from 8 a.m. to 3 p.m. on weekdays, includes many of the trendy items you would find in other cities around the world: avocado toast, quinoa salad, and granola with yogurt.
-They also make several types of bagels (€6) which are of the original, denser (boiled) variety.
-Although Gábor Fehér's skills shine through in the dishes, be it the eggs Benedict (€7) or the creamy scrambled eggs (€6), I find the portions to be a bit small in relation to the prices.
+The breakfast dishes, served from 8 a.m. to 3 p.m. on weekdays, feature many on-trend items you'd find in cities around the world: avocado toast, quinoa salad, and granola with yogurt.
+They also make bagels (€6), which are of the original, denser (boiled) variety.
+Although Gábor Fehér's fine-dining skills shine through in the dishes—be it the tasty eggs Benedict (€7) or the creamy scrambled eggs (€6)—portions are annoyingly small in relation to the prices.